Ghasak/githubG.nvim/README.md

 - [ ] Is it possible to constumize a specific programming language with the its own treesitter refelect to spepcifc portion of `lsp` elements?

+- [x] Solved the problem of removing the `pack.load` from the original theme, as it depends on packer package manager loader instead not lazy package manager.

 ## My Previous Configurations

 These are the configurations that I used to load before using